MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Remove-MgBetaIdentityGovernanceLifecycleWorkflowCustomTaskExtension.md

 A custom task extension  can only be deleted if it is not referenced in any task objects in a lifecycle workflow.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgIdentityGovernanceLifecycleWorkflowCustomTaskExtension](/powershell/module/Microsoft.Graph.Identity.Governance/Remove-MgIdentityGovernanceLifecycleWorkflowCustomTaskExtension?view=graph-powershell-1.0)

 ## SYNTAX

 ### Delete (Default)